 This year will be quite different – on opening day of the observation deck there will be a stair climb run from the lobby to the top…90 flights / 180 flights / 1970 steps.

-I am honored to be participating in the inaugural race to the top of One World Trade.
+I am honored to be participating in the 2nd year of the race to the top of One World Trade.

 Distance = 180 flights Suggested Minimum Donation $180.00